 The title tag is one of the most important signals therapists can send Google to let them know what your article is about.

-If you are using WordPress and have installed and configured Yoast’s SEO plugin most of the heavy lifting is done for you – WordPress will take the title of the article and move it to the title tag.
-You may still want to change the tag to optimize for a particular keyword, however, and you can do so easily below the post.
+If you are using WordPress and have installed and configured Yoast’s SEO plugin most of the heavy lifting is done for you: WordPress will take the title of the article and move it to the title tag.

 *If you are not using this plugin the title tag is located in the head section of your website, and is enclosed by the tags.